doxas/twigl/readme.md

 ### geekest:

-In this mode, the description of "void main(){}" can be omitted, and "gl_FragCoord" can be described as "FC".
+In this mode, the description of "void main(){}" may be omitted (or not), and "gl_FragCoord" can be described as "FC".
 In addition, a variety of GLSL snippets are available.

 For more information, please see below.